The New Generation of America First: Why Gen Z Conservatives Are Turning Against the H-1B Illusion

 • Require proof that no qualified U.S. candidate was available before any H‑1B hire.

-• Set wage floors above the 75th percentile for all H‑1B positions.
+• Set wage floors at or above the median for all H‑1B positions.

-• Publish transparent data dashboards so citizens can see which firms invest in Americans—and which rely on foreign pipelines.
+• Publish transparent data dashboards showing which firms invest in Americans—and which rely on foreign pipelines.

 This is “build here, hire here” in practice—not just rhetoric.